saitejapln1210/pdsnd_github/README.md

 The original repo of this is forked from can be found here: [link](https://github.com/udacity/pdsnd_github.git "Git")

 Thank you to Udacity for creating the challenging project!
-I also want to thank stackoverflow and pandas documentation websites which also hepled me a lot
+I also want to thank stackoverflow and pandas documentation websites which also hepled me a lot.